fastlane/docs/docs/actions/oclint.md

 > Run the static analyzer tool [OCLint](http://oclint.org) for your project.
-You need to have a `compile_commands.json` file in your _fastlane_ directory or pass a path to your file
+You need to have a `compile_commands.json` file in your _fastlane_ directory or pass a path to your file.

 oclint ||